AviaryInc/Mobile-Feather-SDK-for-Android/README.md

 3 Sample Application
 ------------------

-Next, we need to create an Android application in order to use Aviary.
+Next, we need to create an Android application in order to use the Aviary editor.
 You can see a real example of how to use the Aviary editor by opening the included `sample-app.zip` project.